 Making meals on top of the stove like this Skillet Pesto Chicken Pasta makes me so happy.
 Not only do you have less mess to clean up, you can generally get dinner on the table much quicker too!

 I've mentioned over the years that we grow herbs on our deck during the warmer months and this year is no exception.
 However, my husband tends to go a little overboard with how many he purchases and I wind up with SO many fresh herbs that I can never use before they go bad.

 That's why I tend to freeze them to use during the colder months when growing anything outside in New Jersey is virtually impossible.
 Right now, I have SO much fresh basil that it warranted me making a new recipe that uses pesto.

-Though I’ve shared quite a few recipes using pesto, I never made a separate post for it.
-Probably because it’s so easy and takes only 5 minutes to make; which is why I will also include the recipe again here today.
+Though I've shared quite a few recipes with pesto, I never made a separate post for it.
+Probably because it's so easy and takes only 5 minutes to make; which is why I will also include the recipe again here today.